Areas of Research: Evolutionary genomics & adaptation; the genetic and ecological factors that shape social behavior

 It has long been accepted that both genetic and environmental factors influence behavior, but a clear understanding of how these factors interact to produce the vast array of complex behaviors we observe continues to elude us.
 In my lab, we study groups of closely-related species with extensive natural variation in social behavior.
 We combine genetic studies with field and laboratory observations to dissect the molecular and physiological mechanisms that underlie this variation as well as to uncover the ecological and evolutionary forces that shape the evolution of this trait.
 This integrative approach is a powerful one: genetic and genomic studies within and across species can help to elucidate some of the underlying molecular mechanisms, while controlled environmental manipulations and behavioral studies can help identify key environmental factors that influence this variation.

 One major area of research in my group is characterizing the molecular mechanisms and evolutionary processes that link genetic variation to variation in social behavior in halictid bees.
 Unlike honey bees and ants where all species are obligately eusocial, there have been multiple, independent gains and losses of social behavior within halictid bees, providing unprecedented comparative power to study the mechanisms and processes shaping social evolution.
-We are also actively developing genetic and genomic tools for treehoppers, another powerful comparative model for studying the evolution of maternal care and vibrational communication.

 - Wittwer, B, Hefetz, A, Simon, T, Murphy, LEK, Elgar, ME, Pierce, NE, Kocher, SD.
 In press.
 Solitary bees reduce investment in communication compared to their social relatives.
 PNAS.